 How Much Will I Pay?

 SSDI and SSI cases are handled on a contingency fee basis, meaning you don't pay anything unless you win.
-Social Security must approve all fees and has a set amount that can be charged.
-It is currently set at a maximum of 25% of any past-due benefits.
+Social Security must approve all fees, and their rules limit the amount that can be charged.
+The law currently sets a maximum fee of 25% of any past-due benefits awarded to you and your family.

 Many special education cases can also be taken on a contingency basis and if you win or settle your case, you may be able to get those fees paid for by the other side.